jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 Oboe.js as a micro-library
 --------------------------

-Http traffic is often compressed using gzip so that it transfers more quickly, particularly for entropy-sparse text formats such as Javascript.
-WHen measuring a library's download footprint it usually makes more sense to compare post-compression.
+HTTP traffic is often compressed using gzip so that it transfers more quickly, particularly for entropy-sparse text formats such as Javascript.
+When measuring a library's download footprint it usually makes more sense to compare post-compression.
 For the sake of adoption smaller is better because site creators are sensitive to the download size of their sites.
 Javascript micro-libraries are listed at